ImpactGit/Codeverter-Public/README.md

 -----

 This Excel tool is provided "as is", without any warrantee about accuracy or completeness.
-It was prepared by the Frankfurt School of Finance and Management as part of the e-learning course Certified Expert in Sustainable Finance (CESFi) https://www.frankfurt-school.de/en/home/international-advisory-services/fsdf-e-campus/expert-sustainable-finance
+It was prepared by the Frankfurt School of Finance and Management to support the e-learning course Certified Expert in Sustainable Finance (CESFi) https://www.frankfurt-school.de/en/home/international-advisory-services/fsdf-e-campus/expert-sustainable-finance

 -----